kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 	Exclude		Exclude all rows matching the text filter Apply		Process data through this node
 	=========== 	===========

+	**HistoryTrace output structure:** Dict of all the parameters for this node

 .. _node_SpliceArrays:

 SpliceArrays
 ^^^^^^^^^^^^

+    :class:`Source <mesmerize.pyqtgraphCore.flowchart.library.Data.SpliceArrays>`

 	Splice arrays derived in the specified numerical data column and place the spliced output arrays in the output column.